–I want to start a student chapter at my university. What do I do?

 –Are we allowed to come to the AWSM national convention?

 Yes!
-Attending AWSM’s annual national convention — which will be held in Miami in July 2016 — is highly encouraged.
+Attending AWSM’s annual national convention — which will be held near Austin, Texas in May of 2017 — is highly encouraged.
 There you will network with professional and student members and learn skills that you can take back to your schools.
 There will also be programs designed specifically for student members at each convention.
 We had our first official student chapter meeting at the 2013 convention in Scottsdale, which was a huge success!

 –Once our chapter is approved, do we have to reapply each year?